 Almost anything that you wish to purchase you can purchase at a lower price per unit if you buy in greater volume.
-Occasionally this will even kick in on the second item with “Buy Two Get One Free” offers.
+Occasionally this will even kick in as soon as a second item, with “Buy Two Get One Free” offers.
 Are economies of scale an iron-clad law of the market?

 Not, alas when it comes to survey research.
 For target audiences are often of a limited size, and convincing that next member of an audience to take a survey often requires a greater expense.